mcarvin8/sf-decomposer/README.md

 ## Ignore Files when Decomposing

-If you wish, you can create an ignore file in the root of your repository named `.xmldisassemblerignore` to ignore specific XMLs when running the decompose command.
+If you wish, you can create an ignore file in the root of your repository named `.sfdecomposerignore` to ignore specific XMLs when running the decompose command.

 The ignore file should follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).

-When the decompose command is ran with the `--debug` flag and it processes a file that matches an entry in `.xmldisassemblerignore`, a warning will be printed to the `disassemble.log`:
+When the decompose command is ran with the `--debug` flag and it processes a file that matches an entry in `.sfdecomposerignore`, a warning will be printed to the `disassemble.log`:

 ```
-[2024-05-22T09:32:12.078] [WARN] default - File ignored by .xmldisassemblerignore: C:\Users\matth\Documents\sf-decomposer\test\baselines\bots\Assessment_Bot\v1.botVersion-meta.xml
+[2024-05-22T09:32:12.078] [WARN] default - File ignored by .sfdecomposerignore: C:\Users\matth\Documents\sf-decomposer\test\baselines\bots\Assessment_Bot\v1.botVersion-meta.xml
 ```

 The ignore file is not read by the recompose command.